David Cross: Television, film and voice roles

 Cross's directorial debut film Hits premiered at the 2014 Sundance Film Festival.
 Instead of selling the film rights to distributors, Cross instead opted to sell the movie over Bit Torrent through their "bundles" program, which BitTorrent launched to help "legitimize" the platform.
 According to The Verge, it was the first feature film to be distributed in such a format.
 At the same time, Cross launched a Kickstarter campaign for the movie's general release which would then distribute the movie using a pay what you want methodology.

 In April 2015, episodes were ordered for a new sketch comedy show starring Cross and Odenkirk called W/ Bob & David.
 It premiered in November 2015 on Netflix.
 Cross and Odenkirk write, star in, and produce the show.

 On the January 10, 2016, broadcast of the National Public Radio-syndicated quiz show Ask Me Another, Cross appeared as a celebrity guest and performed well enough that at the audience's request the show's producers took the unusual step of allowing him to advance to the show's final, championship round; he then won that round and became that episode's overall champion, winning a prize package that included a pair of denim cutoff shorts that he himself had autographed.

 He created the eight-episode black comedy series Bliss, which was released by the BritBox streaming service in 2018.
 It stars Stephen Mangan as Andrew, a fraudulent travel writer, who is struggling to maintain long-term relationships with two partners, Kim (Heather Graham) and Denise (Jo Hartley), who are not aware of one another.
 The same year Cross provided the lead character's "white voice" in the science fiction comedy film Sorry to Bother You (2018).

+On October 16, 2025, Cross guest starred as Nolan Hurst, in the TV series Elsbeth, episode titled Doll Day Afternoon on CBS.